JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

 + **Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC environment, modularized the pipeline structure, implemented all processing steps, designed custom volcano/beta score plots, and created the documentation.
 + **Jacob Kirkland** – Principal Investigator; provided experimental data and validation of activation screen logic.
-+ **Christopher L. Sansam** – Principal Investigator; provided additional experimental data and validation of knockout screen logic.
++ **Christopher L. Sansam** – Principal Investigator; experimental data and validation of knockout screen logic.
++ **Dean Dawson** - Principal Investigator; provided experimental data used in example plots.

 This workflow was developed as part of a COBRE-funded collaborative effort.
 While the pipeline was built specifically for use within the Kirkland Lab, it is broadly applicable to CRISPR-Screen data analysis in other research settings.